-- 1. Families do not feel confident in their understanding of school budgets and they are not sure where to go to find information.
-Only 32% of Hillsborough County participants agreed that they have a general understanding of how their child's school district uses its funding and only 27% agreed that they knew where to find information on "I really don't know much about where the school funding comes from.
-I want to say property taxes and things like that." - 2.
-Families value educational equity and prefer for schools to receive funding based on need.
-79% of participants shared they believe schools should receive funding based on need, compared to 30% who shared they believed schools should get the same amount of funding.
+1. Families do not feel confident in their understanding of school budgets and they are not sure where to go to find information.
+Only 32% of Hillsborough County participants agreed that they have a general understanding of how their child's school district uses its funding and only 27% agreed that they knew where to find information on school funding in their community.

+"I really don't know much about where the school funding comes from.
+I want to say property taxes and things like that."

+Recommendations: Help families understand how they can be more engaged in the budgeting process in Hillsborough County Schools.
+Establish and publicize a point of contact who families should reach out to if they have questions about how money is being spent participants shared they believe schools should receive funding based on need, compared to 30% who shared they believed schools should get the same amount of funding.